k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/07_LU_flow.md

 Let’s look at the considerations needed to accommodate requests to view the data using a specific Digital Entity together with LU modelling.

-You may  remember that the main business requirement is to create a 360 Customer view with the following key data information:
+You may  remember that the main business requirement is to create a *360 Customer view* with the following key data information:

-- How many lines do I subscribe to?
+- How many lines does the customer subscribe to?
 - What is the current balance on a specific line?
 Or on all the lines?
-- When is my next invoice due?
+- When is the next invoice due?
-- How much do I owe?
+- How much does the customer owe?
-- Are my private details up-to-date?
+- Are all the private details of the customer up-to-date?

-Based on the above, the Digital Entity should be a **Customer** and the LU should be defined using various DBs.
+Based on the above, the Digital Entity should be a **Customer** and the LU should be defined using various databases.

 Let’s start from the **CRM_DB** interface which holds the Customer entity and create the LU using Auto Discovery.